Read This First...

-In general, coffees grown at higher altitudes tend to have heavier bodies.
+In general, coffees grown at higher altitudes tend to be brighter and more nuanced, with livelier acidities.
 Coffees grown at lower altitudes, not as much.
-Since high-altitude coffees tend to have more desirable characteristics overall, you can see why body can often be equated with great coffees -- but that's not always true.
-You can definitely find heavy-bodied coffees that disappoint the palate, and light-bodied coffees that delight it.
+Since high-altitude coffees tend to have more desirable characteristics overall, you can see why acidity can often be equated with great coffees -- but that's not always true.
+You can definitely find high-acidity coffees that disappoint the palate, and low-acidity coffees that delight it.